juice-shop/juice-shop-ctf/README.md

 - If using Docker Toolbox on Windows make sure that you also enable port forwarding for all required ports from Host `127.0.0.1:XXXX` to `0.0.0.0:XXXX` for TCP in the `default` VM's network adapter in VirtualBox.
-For CTFd you need ports `8000` permanantly and `3306` during setup.
+For CTFd you need to forward port `8000`.

 ## Contributing [![GitHub contributors](https://img.shields.io/github/contributors/bkimminich/juice-shop-ctf.svg)](https://github.com/bkimminich/juice-shop-ctf/graphs/contributors) [![Stories in Ready](https://badge.waffle.io/bkimminich/juice-shop-ctf.svg?label=ready&title=Ready)](http://waffle.io/bkimminich/juice-shop-ctf)